Runhua-Wang/runhua-wang.github.io/_pages/talks.md

 National University of Singapore, Singapore, June 11-12, 2019.
 * “The Chinese Path of the Law with Quasi-Precedents,” ASIL Junior Senior Workshop, Washington and Lee School of Law, Lexington, Virginia, May 13, 2019.
-* Guest lectured on Law and Judicial System in China: A Comparative View, Chicago-Kent College of Law, Chicago, April 1, 2019.
 * “The Chinese Path of the Law with Quasi-Precedents,” Center for the Protection of Intellectual Property Thomas Edison Meeting, Orlando, Florida, Jan.
 17-18, 2019.
 * “How Do Patent Subsidies Drive Patenting by SMEs,” 9th Annual Asia Pacific Innovation Conference, Delhi School of Economics, Delhi, India, Dec.
 13-14, 2018.
-* Guest lectured on The TRIPS Agreement, Chicago-Kent College of Law, Chicago, Nov.
-21, 2018.
 * “How Do Pro-Patent Policies in China Drive Patenting by SMEs?”
 IP Faculty Workshop, Chicago-Kent College of Law, Chicago, Nov.
 16, 2018.
 * “Do Tax Policies Drive SMEs’ R&D in China?”
 13th Annual Conference on Empirical Legal Studies,